 Preferred Name Policy

 West Chester University recognizes members of its community use and identify with first names that are different from their legal names.
 A chosen or preferred name may be a valuable component of a person’s identity and impact their ability to successfully navigate the campus environment.
 Therefore, the University has established this policy that allows preferred first names to appear in select University systems and records, even if individuals have not changed their legal names.
 While anyone is welcome to use a preferred name, this policy was developed to respond to the needs of transgender and non-binary communities, international communities, and anyone who prefers the use of a name other than their legal name.
-This policy applies to all staff/students at all campuses.
+This policy applies to all staff/students at all locations.

 Legal Name – The legal name is the first name and/or middle name that identifies a person for legal, administrative, and other official purposes.
 A person’s legal name generally is the name that was given to the person for the purpose of registration at birth and which then appears on a birth certificate, but may change subsequently.